Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 :numref:`Figure %s: Window List <luminamenuplugin9>`

 This plugin adds an entry to the right-click menu which, when hovered over with the mouse, will list all open application windows.
+This plugin is comparable to a task manager plugin for panels.

 .. index:: desktop plugins
 .. _desktop plugins: